-According to the Basel II capital methodology the FMSC requires the monthly reporting of capital ratios.

-Minimum capital ratios are 6.0 percent

-for Tier I capital and 12.0 percent for Total capital, which is a sum of the Tier I and Tier II capital.
+According to the Basel II capital methodology FIMSA requires the monthly reporting of capital ratios.
+Minimum capital ratios are 6.0 percent for Tier I capital and 12.0 percent for Total capital, which is a sum of the Tier I and Tier II capital.
 Tier II capital is allowed to equal, but may not exceed, 100 percent of Tier I capital.
 Furthermore, for the leverage ratio, all banks must maintain the aforementioned indicator at a level not below 8.0 percent.
-The leverage ratio is calculated by dividing Tier I capital minus Tier I capital deductions by the sum of balance sheet liabilities
+The leverage ratio is calculated by dividing Tier I capital minus Tier I capital deductions by the sum of balance sheet assets and off-balance sheet liabilities.